pallavi7353/Connect-hub-smart-event-grouping-system/README.md

 # Connect-hub-smart-event-grouping-system
-This Python Event Management System manages people and events with options to add, update, delete, and view details.
-It applies rules like gender, age limits, and capacity for joining events.
-The system also shows statistics such as total people, known vs unknown individuals, and active events.
+A simple command-line Event Management System built with Python using Object-Oriented Programming (OOP).
+This tool allows users to:

+Add, update, and manage people

+Create and manage events with optional age, gender, and member limit restrictions

+Allow people to join or leave events

+View system statistics (e.g. total users, known vs unknown, events)

+All data is stored in-memory, and the interface is fully menu-driven, making it easy to test and use without external dependencies.